codeforamerica/ohana-api/README.md

 [HTTPie](https://github.com/jkbr/httpie) command line utility

-### API documentation (work in progress)
+### API documentation
 [http://docs.ohanapi.apiary.io/](http://docs.ohanapi.apiary.io/)
+The API structure is still in flux, so documentation is a work in progress.
+We experimented with Apiary, but found it didn't suit our needs, so we will be probably moving to a custom static site.

 ### User authentication and emails
-The app allows developers to sign up for an account, but all email addresses need to be verified first.
+The app allows developers to sign up for an account via the home page (http://localhost:8080), but all email addresses need to be verified first.
 In development, the app sends email via Gmail.
 If you want to try this email process on your local machine, you need to configure your Gmail username and password by creating a file called `application.yml` in the config folder, and entering your info like so:

     GMAIL_USERNAME: your_email@gmail.com
     GMAIL_PASSWORD: your_password